Autoharp: Trademark

-A form of the term autoharp in stylized lettering was registered as a trademark in 1926.
-The word is currently claimed as a trademark by the U.S. Music Corporation, whose Oscar Schmidt Inc. division manufactures autoharps.
+Charles F. Zimmermann obtained US trademark no. 22,339 for the word "Autoharp" on January 17, 1893.
+He filed the application on December 22, 1892 claiming to have used it continuously in his business since the patent for the so-named instrument was issued, and as a trademark in international commerce “particularly with England.”.
+A stylized representation of the word was registered as a trademark in 1926.
+The word itself is currently claimed as a trademark by the U.S. Music Corporation, whose Oscar Schmidt Inc. division manufactures autoharps.
 The USPTO registration, however, covers only a “Mark Drawing Code (5) Words, Letters, and/or Numbers in Stylized Form” and has expired.
-In litigation with George Orthey, it was held that Oscar Schmidt could only claim ownership of the stylized graphic representation of autoharp, the word itself having come into generic use.
+In litigation with George Orthey, it was held that Oscar Schmidt could only claim ownership of the graphic device, the word autoharp having come into generic use.